FedEx X Climate KIC present

 As more European cities pledge to rapidly cut carbon emissions, sustainable transport plays a crucial role in the transition to a net-zero carbon society.

-For the second year running, EIT Climate-KIC and FedEx Express Europe have organised the Sustainable Cities Mobility Challenge (formerly called the Climate Impact Challenge) for European cities to identify impactful and innovative projects that accelerate the transition towards cleaner, sustainable and inclusive mobility.
+For the third year running, Climate KIC and FedEx Express Europe are organising the Sustainable Cities Mobility Challenge for European cities to identify impactful and innovative projects that accelerate the transition towards cleaner, sustainable and inclusive mobility.

 The impact of the Challenge